 Cedric Nicolas-Troyan was born and raised in the southwest of France, where he grew up loving comic books and movies.
 Today he is a director renowned for both dramatic storytelling and beautiful visuals, accentuated by his expertise as one the world’s premier visual effects artists.
-His directed Universal’s The Huntsman: Winter’s War, starring Emily Blunt, Charlize Theron, Chris Hemsworth and Jessica Chastain.
+His directed Universal’s highly anticipated April release The Huntsman: Winter’s War, starring Emily Blunt, Charlize Theron, Chris Hemsworth and Jessica Chastain.
 The film is the prequel to Snow White and the Huntsman, for which Cedric was VFX Supervisor, Creature Designer and 2nd Unit Director.
 Snow White and the Huntsman earned Cedric and his team an Oscar nomination for Best Visual Effects.
 Cedric was also 2nd Unit Director on Disney’s blockbuster Maleficent, starring Angelina Jolie.
-And he was a visual effects artist on The Ring, One Hour Photo and Pirates of the Caribbean, both Dead Man’s Chest and Curse of the Black Pearl.
+And he played key roles as a visual effects artist on The Ring, One Hour Photo and Pirates of the Caribbean, both Dead Man’s Chest and Curse of the Black Pearl.